Chemotherapy for stomach cancer

 Palliative chemotherapy

-Chemotherapy can be used as the main treatment if the cancer:
+Chemotherapy can be used as the main treatment:

-• has spread to other parts of the body (advanced cancer).
+• to control cancer that has spread to other parts of the body (advanced cancer).

-You may have more than one course of chemotherapy.
+You may have more than 1 course of chemotherapy.
 It can help control the cancer and reduce symptoms.
-Some people have a targeted therapy drug called trastuzumab as well as chemotherapy.
-You will have tests first to see if trastuzumab is a suitable treatment for you.
+Some people have a targeted therapy drug called trastuzumab or an immunotherapy drug called nivolumab as well as chemotherapy.
+You will have tests first to find out if trastuzumab or nivolumab is a suitable treatment for you.

 Chemotherapy drugs used for treating stomach cancer

-The treatments are named after the initials of the drugs included.
-Possible treatments include:
+Treatments are sometimes named after the initials of the drugs included.
+One example is FLOT, which uses:

 How chemotherapy is given